 Assessing the risk and wearing the proper protection when responding to spills takes time.
 But just as no one leaves for vacation without packing a suitcase first, the time spent minimizing risks will be well spent when responders are able to safely, effectively and efficiently clean up the spill.

-Is your facility in compliance with HAZOPER regulations?
+Is your facility in compliance with HAZWOPER regulations?

-Go to Spill Response Part 3: HAZWOPER to learn what you're required to have in your HAZOPER plan and what levels of training your employees might need.
+Go to Spill Response Part 3: HAZWOPER to learn what you're required to have in your HAZWOPER plan and what levels of training your employees might need.